 Mr. Ivanov is the Author of Amazon Kindle Bestseller The 5 Secrets To Highly Profitable Swing Trading (2014), “The StockTwits Edge – 40 Actionable Setups from Real Market Pros” (Wiley, 2011).

-Mr. Ivanhoff developed the algorithm behind the SL50 list, which selects and ranks stocks in the early stages of their price growth cycle.
+Mr. Ivanov developed the algorithm behind the SL50 list, which selects and ranks stocks in the early stages of their price growth cycle.

-Ivanhoff’s work is regularly featured in WSJ, Reuters, CNN Money, UT San Diego, Traders Magazine, Abnormal Returns, Real Clear Markets
+Ivanov’s work is regularly featured in WSJ, Bloomberg, Yahoo Finance, Reuters, CNN Money, UT San Diego, Traders Magazine, Business Insider, Abnormal Returns, Real Clear Markets, Reformed Broker.

 He earned his MBA and MS Finance from Webster University in Saint Louis, Missouri.